bieli/IoText-arduino/README.md

 ## TODO
+- [x] rewrite C++17 implementation to C++11 standard (platforms limit!!!)
+- [x] encoding from string message to data structures
+- [x] encoding easy builder
+- [x] example Arduino scetches in Arduino library (teady to test library with one click)
+- [x] update CI in Github Actions
-[ ] - decoding from string message to data structures [ ] - unit tests
+- [ ] decoding from string message to data structures
+- [ ] unit tests
-[ ] - unit tests for embedded device (tests runs on hardware) [ ] - performance, allocated resources stats
+- [ ] unit tests for embedded device (tests runs on hardware)
+- [ ] performance, allocated resources stats
-[ ] - add critical sections (i.e. mutexes) for FreeRTOS
+- [ ] add critical sections (i.e. mutexes) for FreeRTOS
-[ ] - add to official Arduino IDE (1.x and 2.x)
+- [ ] add to official Arduino IDE (1.x and 2.x)
-[ ] - run performance and stability tests on different hardwares (for a few weeks on running devices with different speeds devices in MHz)
+- [ ] run performance and stability tests on different hardwares (for a few weeks on running devices with different speeds devices in MHz)

 See slot `CPPDEFINES`.